India elected to UN Statistical Commission, other key UN subsidiary bodies | Law-Order

 India elected to UN Statistical Commission, other key UN subsidiary bodies

-In a significant victory, India was overwhelmingly elected to the UN Statistical Commission, returning to the world organisation's highest statistical body after a gap of two decades in a "competitive" election.
+India was overwhelmingly elected to the UN Statistical Commission, returning to the world organisation's highest statistical body after a gap of two decades in a highly competitive election.

 In the election, South Korea won over China for the other seat in the Asia Pacific States category through a draw of lots after inconclusive rounds of secret-ballot voting.